blindnet-io/product-management/README.md

 At blindnet we expect every team member, regardless of their role and competence, to test the products and provide feedback ranging from bug reports to feature or product ideas.

+---
+**IMPORTANT NOTE**

+Everything related to the product must be reported in this repository, otherwise it can't be implemented.

+---

 ## WHY

 The product team welcomes feedback, and will treat it in a constructive, polemic manner, meaning that: